Back to Rare Guns.

 In 1957, the AR-10's design was scaled down and updated for a smaller .223 caliber.
 This new design was the AR-15, and it and the AR-10's rights were eventually sold to Colt.
 This newer weapon soon caught the attention of the US military, who found that their large-caliber M14s were heavy and difficult to control, and in 1964, the design was adopted as the M16, and the rest is history.

-The AR-10 continues to be produced today for the civilian market, though the newer rifles are based on scaled-up versions of the AR-15, rather than the original AR-10 design.
+The AR-10 continues to be produced today for the civilian market, though the newer rifles are based on an AR-15 design scaled back up to .308, rather than the original AR-10 design.
 Like its descendant, a variety of aftermarket accessories are available.

 Anime and Manga